amusarra/scheduler-manager-gogoshell-command/README.md

 	      String   The StorageType {MEMORY, MEMORY_CLUSTERED, PERSISTED}
 Command 4 - Resume one or more Jobs by Job Name, Group Name and Storage Type

+	g! help scheduler:jobIsFired

+    jobIsFired - Return true if the Job running false otherwise
+       scope: scheduler
+       parameters:
+          String   The JobName
+Command 5 - Return true if the Job running false otherwise

+	g! help scheduler:jobsIsFired

+    jobsIsFired - Return the count of the Job by groupName that are running
+       scope: scheduler
+       parameters:
+          String   The GroupName
+Command 6 - Return the count of the Job by groupName that are running

+	g! help scheduler:listJobsInProgress

+    listJobsInProgress - Print the list of the jobs that are in progress
+       scope: scheduler
+       parameters:
+          String   The GroupName
+Command 7 - Print the list of the jobs that are in progress

 #### 3.1 Scheduler List